On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: LSA Benchmark Generation

 \section{LSA Benchmark Generation}

-To rigorously evaluate the algebraic alignment of visual representations, we constructed the Latent Space Algebra (LSA) benchmark.
-The generation pipeline is designed to enforce \textbf{Visual Injectivity}, ensuring that distinct group states map to strictly distinguishable visual observations, thereby ruling out trivial symmetries.
-We employ high-fidelity 3D meshes from the \textit{The Stanford 3D Scanning Repository}, specifically utilizing seven distinct object classes: \textit{Bunny, Dragon, Armadillo, Lucy, Happy Buddha, Asian Dragon,} and \textit{Thai Statue}.
+To ensure reproducibility and rigorous evaluation of the Latent Space Algebra (LSA) benchmark, this section provides detailed specifications of the data generation pipeline and formalizes the mathematical isomorphism that guarantees structure preservation.
+We employ high-fidelity 3D meshes from the Stanford 3D Scanning Repository, specifically utilizing seven distinct object classes: Bunny, Dragon, Armadillo, Lucy, Happy Buddha, Asian Dragon, and Thai Statue.
 All observations are rendered as $224 \times 224$ grayscale images with fixed lighting and a zero-vector black background to eliminate environmental cues.
-To strictly control for operational complexity across difficulty levels, we fix the cardinality of the action space to $|\Sigma|=6$ for all experiments.
+To strictly control for operational complexity across all difficulty levels, the cardinality of the generator set is fixed to $|\Sigma|=6$ for all experiments.